1 de junio de 2023

 Viola trinervata

-There are less common associates, and be aware that this list does not include plants of deeper soils adjacent to many of the scabland expanses, which support a rather different plant community (associated with Big Sagebrush).
-For scabland, look for areas that are rather barren looking and with obviously rocky soil, lacking any tall shrubs, and usually lots of the low rather scraggly looking Artemisia rigida (which is also deciduous if you are there from about November to March).
-Often the Big Sagebrush will be in lower areas, including shallow valleys, with the scabland mostly on ridges and slopes (low rounded ridges, don't expect mountains).
-There may be interspersed talus slopes or rocky ridge tops, which tend to support even fewer plants.
+There are less common associates, and be aware that this list does not include plants of deeper soils adjacent to many of the scabland expanses, which support a quite different plant community associated with Big Sagebrush or denser grass.
+For scabland, look for areas that are rather barren looking and with obviously rocky soil, lacking any shrubs over a few feet tall, and usually with lots of the low rather scraggly looking Artemisia rigida (which is also deciduous if you are there from about November to March).
+Often the Big Sagebrush will be in lower areas or mounds of deeper soil, with the scabland mostly on ridges, slopes (low rounded ridges, don't expect mountains), and benches.
+There may be interspersed talus slopes or rocky ridge tops, which tend to support even fewer plants, and grasslands and other vegetation patterns in draws separating scabland patches.

 30 de mayo de 2023